Specialized Police and Court Support

 Volunteers will conduct community engagement and outreach projects with a focus on rural areas surrounding Sherwood Park and the City of Edmonton.
 The goal is to expand awareness of the SPCS department and other Saffron services, decrease stigma in less-populated areas, and ensure equity of access to services.
 Volunteers are able to complete this work in a completely virtual format if necessary.

-Fill out your volunteer application and send it in to by April 15.
-2021 to be considered for the July-December term.
+Fill out your volunteer application and send it in to by October 15.
+2021 to be considered for the January-June term.